Donald Trump expected to announce ‘major trade deal’ with UK

 The UK and US are expected to agree a deal to reduce tariffs on Thursday after Donald Trump promised a “major trade deal” with a “highly respected country”.

-In a coup for Sir Keir Starmer, Mr Trump will unveil the agreement at an Oval Office press conference expected on Thursday.
+In a coup for Sir Keir Starmer, Mr Trump is expected to unveil the agreement at an Oval Office press conference on Thursday.

-A Downing Street spokesman said: “The prime minister will always act in Britain's national interest - for workers, for business, for families.
+Speaking on Thursday, Sir Keir said: “As you know talks with the us have been ongoing and you will hear more from me about that later

-“The United States is an indispensable ally for both our economic and national security.
-Talks on a deal between our countries have been continuing at pace and the prime minister will update later today.”
+“But make no mistake, I will always act in our national interest for workers, businesses and families to deliver security and renewal for our country.

 Mr Trump took to his Truth Social platform to announce he would hold a news conference at 10am local time (3pm BST) about a “major trade deal with representatives of a big, and highly respected, country”.